-2.1.
-Potential outcomes framework
+2.1 Potential Outcomes Framework

 We introduce the potential outcomes framework and notation commonly employed in the causal inference literature.
-Consider potential survival times $T_1$ and $T_0$ based on receiving (D=1) and not receiving the treatment (D=0), respectively.
-Define V as a binary IV, and define the potential treatment $D{\nu}$ such that $D_1$ denotes the treatment received when V = 1, and $D_0$ denotes the treatment received when V = 0.
-Following the terminology of Abadie (2003), subjects can be classified into four latent compliance groups, based on the potential treatment indicators: compliers $(D_1 > D_0)$ , always-takers $(D_1 = D_0 = 1)$ , never-takers $(D_1 = D_0 = 0)$ , and defines $(D_1 < D_0)$ .
+Consider potential survival times T_1 and T_0 based on receiving (D = 1) and not receiving the treatment (D = 0), respectively.
+Define V as a binary IV, and define the potential treatment D_v such that D_1 denotes the treatment received when V = 1, and D_0 denotes the treatment received when V = 0.
+Following the terminology of Abadie (2003), subjects can be classified into four latent compliance groups, based on the potential treatment indicators: compliers $(D_1 > D_0)$, always-takers $(D_1 = D_0 = 1)$, never-takers $(D_1 = D_0 = 0)$, and defiers $(D_1 < D_0)$.
 In the PLCO Cancer Screening Trial, compliers are those individuals assigned to the intervention group who underwent flexible sigmoidoscopy screening.
 Always-takers (or never-takers) always (or never) take the flexible sigmoidoscopy screening.
-Defiers would take the flexible sigmoidoscopy screening if assigned to the usual care group, but not if assigned to the intervention group.
-Because $D_1$ and $D_0$ cannot be observed simultaneously, we are not able to determine the latent compliance group membership of any individual based on the observed data alone.
+Defiers would take the flexible sigmoidoscopy screening much assigned to the intervention group.
+Because D_1 and D_0 cannot be observed simultaneously, we are not able to determine the latent compliance group membership of any individual based on the observed data alone.

-Define the potential outcome for each subject as $T{vd}$ , which represents the survival time T if V = v and D = d.
+Define the potential outcome for each subject as T{vd} , which represents the survival time T if V = v and D = d.
 Let X represent the covariate vector.
-We re-state several key assumptions from Abadie (2003) about the IV, V. Let $T{vd}, X, V, D, D_v$ be defined as above.
+We re-state several key assumptions from Abadie (2003) about the IV, V. Let T{vd}, X, V, D, D_v be defined as above.
 Then, we have the following: